glavanc1/Timema_facultative_partheno/README.md

 They were demultiplexed using the `process_radtags` command of [stacks](https://catchenlab.life.illinois.edu/stacks/) v2.3e with the `-c -q -r -t 92 --filter_illumina`. options.

 ## Mapping to the reference genome of *Timema douglasi*.
 The reference genome used in this study is available under BioSample SAMEA5384775.
-The We used the `mem` algorithm of `bwa` version 0.7.17 and converted to bam format using `samtools` version 1.4.
+We used the `mem` algorithm of `bwa` version 0.7.17 and converted to bam format using `samtools` version 1.4.
 The script `bwa_mem_SLURM_script_maker.sh` was used to produce one SLURM script for each individual.

 ## SNP calling
 We called SNPs using `stacks` v2.3e and the popmap.txt provided on this repository.
 We ran `gstacks` and `populations` using the following commands: